 1. Learn to Outrank the Competition

-2. Do (Lazy) Research
+2. Do ‘Lazy’ Research

-Always be on the lookout for eye-catching affiliate ads as you browse the web.
+“Always be on the lookout for eye-catching affiliate ads as you browse the web.
 Keep a document or Pinterest board of great ads that you can reference.
-This helps you in many ways―you’ll stay current on design trends, you’ll see what competitors are creating and you’ll be inspired.
-Plus, when the time comes to create an amazing ad, you’ll be ready.
+This helps you in a lot of ways―you’ll stay current on design trends, see what competitors are creating, and be inspired.
+Plus, when the time comes to create an amazing ad, you’ll be ready.”

 3. Select a Profitable Affiliate Program

 It’s not easy to choose the right affiliate marketing program when there are so many options available.
 You’ll need to follow some guidelines in order to decide which products or services to promote.
 Start by focusing on your strengths as an expert and narrow your choices with ones that fall in your niche.
 This is important because you want to make sure you have enough experience and influence on the right audience to make a sale.

 Choose a product with low competition instead of popular brands.
 This will give you better opportunities for converting your audience into customers for your affiliate partner instead of losing them to more influential and experienced affiliate marketers.
 When building your portfolio, always strive for quality over quantity, and limit your product portfolio with those that offer recurring commissions.

 4. Believe in the Product & Company You’re Marketing